Power Keeps Tripping in Dubai: Causes and How to Fix It

 Is it safe to keep resetting a tripping breaker?

 Resetting once to test is fine.
-If it trips again, do not keep resetting it without identifying the cause.
-Repeatedly forcing a breaker to reset can damage the breaker and risks leaving a fault unprotected.
+If it trips again, stop resetting until you've identified the cause.
+Repeatedly forcing a breaker to reset can damage the device and risks leaving an active fault unprotected.

 Why does my AC keep tripping the breaker?

-AC units are the most common cause of MCB trips in Dubai homes due to high start-up current (especially in hot weather) and the electrical load they place on circuits.
+AC units are the most common cause of MCB trips in Dubai homes.
+High start-up current, especially in summer heat when compressors work hardest, combined with the sustained load puts consistent pressure on the circuit.
 A failing compressor, wiring fault within the AC unit, or an undersized circuit breaker can all cause this.
 Have both the AC unit and the circuit checked.

 How much does electrical fault finding cost in Dubai?